steveiliop56/tinyauth-docs/docs/guides/google-oauth.md

 ## Create the Google OAuth app

-To begin with, we need to create an app in Google.
-This can be done by visiting the Google Cloud Console [here](https://console.cloud.google.com/).
+To begin with, you need to create an app in Google.
+This can be done by visiting the [Google Cloud Console](https://console.cloud.google.com/).
 There you need to create a new project (you should already have one by default).
 You should see a screen like this:

 ![Google Cloud Console Home](/screenshots/google-cloud-home.png)